TristanKoh/dining-hall-telegram-bot/README.md

 ## Set up of app
 The Telgram chatbot API was used as the front end for students to input commands by the day of the week.
 The backend was a python script that scraped the menu from the website on demand.
 The script was deployed on Heroku.

+The main script can be found in __dining-hall-bot.py__, and the helper packages used for formatting and scraping can be found under __/packages__.

 ## Results
 For instance, the user could use the command /today, and the bot will automatically pull the menu in telegram the chat window: